nati-natnael/MyRetail/README.md

 ---

 The script contains connection names and credentials.
 These lines need to be updated to reflect the local database values.
+These values must match `DBConnectionStrings` in appsettings.json file used by MyRetail app to connect to MongoDB.
 ```
 const dbName = "MyRetailDB";
 const dbAddress = "cluster0.88sdm.mongodb.net";
 const dbUsername = "MyRetail";
 const dbPassword = "myretail";
+const collectionName = "Products";
 ```

 Run code below to execute the script: